TiC-CLIP: Continual Training of CLIP Models: Introduction

 We take the first step towards \textbf{Time-Continual (\textsc{TiC})} training of CLIP models where data distribution evolves naturally over time (overview in \cref{fig:setup-figure}).
 We introduce \benchname{}, a new benchmark for Time-Continual training of CLIP models, which we create by appending ``crawl time'' information to existing CommonPool dataset~\citep{gadre2023datacomp}.
 We also repurpose other web-scale datasets gathered from diverse sources, such as Reddit and Flickr.
 Specifically, we curate \cyfcc\ and \credcaps\ by leveraging time information available in YFCC~\citep{thomee2016yfcc100m} and Redcaps~\citep{desai2021redcaps} respectively.
 The primary objective of our study on this benchmark is to develop continual learning methods that operate within a constrained computational budget (say $C$) each time a fresh batch of data becomes available.
 These methods compete with an \Oracle, which starts training from scratch every time new data arrives, utilizing a cumulative computational budget.

 To assess models trained in our \textsc{TiC}-CLIP framework, we evaluate models on our proposed dynamic evaluation tasks that evolve with time along with 28 standard classification and retrieval tasks including ImageNet~\citep{krizhevsky2012imagenet}, ImageNet distributions shifts, and Flickr~\citep{plummer2015flickr30k}, in a zero-shot manner following the work of \citet{gadre2023datacomp, radford2021learning}.

 Finally, we develop continual learning methods on our benchmarks and perform over two hundred experiments with different baselines that utilize previous checkpoints (e.g., warm start, patching, and distillation), replay buffers, and learning rate schedules.
 Our findings highlight a key takeaway: \Cumulative{} method that warm starts training with the latest checkpoint and replays all old data, achieves performance competitive to an \Oracle{} while being $2.7\times$ computationally more efficient.
 Additionally, our experiments demonstrate interesting trade-offs between buffer sizes for static and dynamic performance and provide valuable insights into learning rate schedules for sequential training.
 Our results span over various dataset scales (from 11M samples to 3B) and highlight trends with different methods that are largely consistent across scales.

-To make our benchmarks accessible, we will soon release the code and time information we collect on top of existing datasets.
+To make our benchmarks accessible, we publicly release the code and the time information we collect on top of existing datasets \href{https://github.com/apple/ml-tic-clip}{here}.
 Our work is just an initial step towards continual training of foundation models, and we believe our research would spur more attention to this understudied area.